 Many corporate-centered law firms currently face the challenge of shrinking corporate budgets even as service demands increase.
 Meeting this challenge, while simultaneously providing clients with stellar service, requires a greater focus on legal operations.
 Through strategic planning, project management, and technical innovations, legal operations help law firms streamline their financial responsibilities so that attorneys can place their focus on the actual practice of law.

 Over the last few decades, corporate law firms and legal departments have been expected to shift their focus from solely advising business clients to driving value for them.
 They have been charged with streamlining services and managing operations more in line with business clientele.
-In doing so, firm administrators have placed a significant focus on analyzing current firm practices and making necessary adjustments, including the reorganization of processes and procedures for cost savings and greater efficiency.
+In doing so, firm administrators have placed a significant focus on analyzing current firm practices and making necessary adjustments, including the reorganization of processes and procedures for cost savings and greater operational efficiency.

 While legal operations have been part of the legal industry for decades, it is still a relatively new concept that is continuously evolving.
 The following trends will likely impact legal operations over the coming years.